 There are several types of leashes available for paddling.
 Each of them can either be attached to the ankle or the calf.
 We will go over each type in this section.

 The straight leash is perfect for paddling in the ocean, where there is turbulent white water.
 The straight leash keeps you safe without getting tangled in potentially choppy, temperamental water.
-Here is a highly-rated straight leash from Amazon.

 The coiled leash is best for paddling in flat water because it stops the; you from tangling around your feet or any other items.
 Drag is minimized as well.